PTY-40098 - Advanced Prescription in Prosthetics and Orthotics

 None

-Description for 2023/24
+Description for 2025/26

 This module forms part of the MSc Prosthetics and Orthotics programme at Keele which is an innovative programme of study, which prepares graduates for clinical practice in changing health and social care settings as well as industry.

-This module is designed to introduce students to advanced P&O prescriptions, to enable critical evaluation of the rehabilitation needs of complex patients and further refine clinical decision-making skills to be able to offer evidence-based innovative solutions.
+This module is designed to introduce you to advanced P&O prescriptions, to enable critical evaluation of the rehabilitation needs of complex patients and further refine clinical decision-making skills to be able to offer evidence-based innovative solutions.

 Aims

-To develop and advance the student¿s ability to critically apply underpinning theory, knowledge and skills to manage complex patients.
+To develop and advance the student’s ability to critically apply underpinning theory, knowledge and skills to manage complex patients.
 The module will enable the student to synthesise and justify effective evidence-based management of individuals with complex rehabilitation needs, whilst advancing clinical decision-making skills.

 Talis Aspire Reading List